Alex Mariah Peter: GNTM winner models for Kylie Jenner

 The images of the campaign will be available from Thursday in Douglas stores and on social media.
 A first photo has already been published by Douglas.
 On it, the GNTM winner can be seen with bright red make-up lips.
 The products will be available in stores from 15 July.

 Kylie Jenner has already become the youngest self-made billionaire in the world in 2019 through her successful cosmetics company at the age of 20.
+However, the US magazine Forbes withdrew this title from her last year.
 Alex is at the beginning of her career: She won the season of “Germany’s next Topmodel” in 2021 – as the first transgender model of the show ever.

+Watch the video: Khloé Kardashian has now addressed her fans in a long statement.
+She speaks openly about her problems with her body image.
+Previously, the reality TV star had taken action against the publication of an unedited photo of himself.